sundar19/Ozone_motors/Jetson_cap_touch/Readme.txt

 command to check if the module is connected!!
 We are using port 1 i2c

+To Check which pin is touched use sudo i2cget 1 0x29 0x03

+To reset all pin capacitive touch state sudo i2cset 1 0x29 0x00 0x00

 NOTE : In my Jetson TK1
 If sudo apt-get install package_name doesnot work